noweder/Docker-Projects/README.md

 # Docker Projects

-This repo include some projects and general useful Docker commands
+This repo includes some projects and general useful Docker commands

 ## Useful Docker Commands